Inpatient Detoxification at Gosnold Treatment Center

 You should bring all prescribed medication that you have been taking.
 All medications need to be in the original bottle with the original label that includes doctor’s name, name of medication, dosage schedule, route, and correct amount.
 Our physician will review the medication and make adjustments as necessary.
 Do not bring any supplements or over-the-counter medication, as they will be disposed upon arrival.
 Our physicians will not prescribe new medications or re-initiate medications that are not current.

-Click here for a full printable list of items that you can bring to our medical detoxification in Massachusetts.
+Click here for a full printable list of items that you can bring.

 WHAT TO BRING TO GOSNOLD TREATMENT CENTER: